RayBB/openlibrary-docs/Developer-Resources/Getting-Started.md

 ```

 (TIP: You can copy the output of the previous command by running `copy($_)` in the console!
 [Learn more](https://developer.mozilla.org/en-US/docs/Tools/Web_Console/Helpers))

+Covers don't quite work correctly on the local environment.
+To test something with covers, change `coverstore_url` inside `conf/openlibrary.yml` to point to the production covers (covers.openlibrary.org).
+Avoid uploading when this is set.

 <a name="frontend-guide"></a>
 ## Frontend Guide